TheDiamondRoblox/TheDiamondRoblox/README.md

 > Hi, nice to meet you.
 I am TheDiamondRoblox, I have extensive knowledge in technology and accounting.
 With great leadership experience in real life, I manage and moderate 3 Discord Partnered servers with 100k+ members each.
 I balance academics with my hobbies like programming and social media.
 Discord is my main platform.
 I'm a YouTube Gaming Partnered Creator and a former Minecraft player who still rules Cubecraft's Eggwars Mega Leaderboards.

 It's been a passion and a journey I've learned a lot from while using Discord.
 I've spent over 2 years online, I am so experienced that I can know what kind of person someone is by just reading few of their messages!
-I have talked to over 3,000 users in DMs.

 ![Profile Image](https://gyazo.com/e2e980218145d7018fbe7022b83465d3.png)